rakuri255/UltraSinger/README.md

 <a href="https://www.buymeacoffee.com/rakuri255" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-_This project is currently only a proof of concept and is still under development.!_
+_This project is still under development!_

-_The output files are currently not really usable!_
+_The output files of the full automatic are currently not really usable!
+But the re-pitched files can be used now._

 UltraSinger is a tool to automatically create UltraStar.txt, midi and notes from music.
 It also can re-pitch current UltraStar files.